-Save as disclosed in the consolidated financial statements, the aggregate value of all approved IPTs conducted during the financial year ended 31 March 2020 (excluding transactions less than \$\$100,000), are set out below:
+Save as disclosed in the consolidated financial statements, the aggregate value of all approved IPTs conducted during the financial year ended 31 March 2022 (excluding transactions less than \$\$100,000), are set out below:

-Name of interested person Nature of Relationship Ill interested person e financial year under ansactions less than tions conducted under pursuant to Rule 920) Year ended 31 March 2020 HK\$'000 Year ended 31 March 2019 HK\$'000 Chow Kok Kit ("Mr Chow") Purchase of goods from Nicecon Limited, which is owned by Mr Chow's brother 2,918 3,360 Tse Chong Hing ("Mr Tse") Project management consultancy services for the Vietnam factory from Concord Buildings Co.
-Ltd, which is owned by Mr Tse's brother and wife 882 -
+Name of interested person Nature of Relationship transactions during th review (excluding tr S\$100,000 and transac all interested person the financial year under the ansactions less than tions conducted under the pursuant to Rule 920) Year ended 31 March 2022 HK\$'000 Year ended 31 March 2021 HK\$'000 Chow Kok Kit ("Mr Chow") Purchase of goods from Nicecon Limited, which is owned by Mr Chow's brother 2,855 3,936 Tse Chong Hing ("Mr Tse") Project management consultancy services for the Vietnam factory from Concord Buildings Co.
+Ltd, which is owned by Mr Tse's brother and wife.
+1,286 1,512